Top of page

 Types of Aid

 There are many forms of aid that can help fund your college education.
+See a short video on types of aid.

 All financial aid requires you to be enrolled in courses that apply toward a program of study.